blicktz/gemini25live_twillio_call/docs/aiagent_backend_docs/aiaigent_backend_TDD_phase1.md

     *   *Justification:* Aligns with the existing Web Backend's authentication mechanism for service-to-service communication, ensuring consistency and leveraging established security patterns.
 *   **Containerization:** Docker.
     *   *Justification:* Ensures consistent deployment environments across development, staging, and production on Render.com.
 Simplifies dependency management.
-*   **Permanent Storage (for Recordings):** Google Cloud Storage.
-    *   *Justification:* Specified in requirements for storing call recordings.
-The AI Agent will upload recordings here and provide the URL to the Web Backend.

 ## 3. System Architecture & Component Design